-The analysis conducted by the NGO Working Group on Women, Peace and Security suggests that 75% of all reports of the Secretary-General on country-specific situations in 2015 contain women, peace and security-related references, which is a slight increase when compared to previous years.
-More than 70% of all reports had sex and age disaggregated data, primarily in the context of civilians targeted for violence and civilian deaths.
-Data was also increasingly provided in terms of of the sex of candidates, voters, political office holders and the personnel in the mission and military.
-Although the frequency of references slightly increased, the quality did not improve.
-There still is an overall lack of analysis regarding deeper, structural causes, as well as, in the majority of cases, a failure to identify the ways in which women are participating in protection efforts.
-In order for WPS to be implemented in the full scope of Security Council work, reports of the Secretary-General should, further, include concrete recommendations on ways to improve implementation of the women, peace and security agenda across the work of the missions.
+To date, WILPF’s Report Watch and analyses reveal that around half of the reports on WILPF focused countries, including the DRC, Bosnia, Iraq, Lebanon, Syria, Yemen, Colombia, Israel/Palestine, issued in 2017 touched on the Women, Peace and Security (WPS) agenda in one form or another.
+Specifically, 55% of all Secretary-General’s Reports in 2017 contained WPS-related references - a slight decrease from previous years.
+54% of all reports had sex and age disaggregated data, primarily in the context of civilians targeted for violence and civilian deaths as well as victims of sexual and gender-based violence.
+For Libya and the Democratic Republic of the Congo, data was also increasingly provided in terms of of the sex of candidates, voters, political office holders and the personnel in the mission and military.
+Like the frequency of WPS references in the reports, the quality has reduced as well.
+There still is an overall lack of analysis regarding deeper, structural causes, as well as, in the majority of cases, a failure to identify the ways in which women and civil societies are participating in peace processes and protection efforts.
+In order for WPS to be implemented in the full scope of Security Council work, reports of the Secretary-General should provide concrete recommendations on ways to improve the implementation of the WPS agenda and strengthen gender analysis across the work of the missions.

 WILPF’s analysis continues to draw from engagement with our existing partners and networks, particularly women’s civil society organisations in our focus countries, to develop recommendations for the Secretary-General on reports on regional issues.
 This further allows us to verify the data presented in the Secretary-General Reports as well as measure the success of our advocacy for women’s participation and sustainable peace in conflict-affected countries.